-Briefing for Course Reps
+Briefing for Course Representatives

-The National Student Survey 2022
+The National Student Survey 2023

-The National Student Survey (NSS) 2022 will launch at [provider] on the [survey start week].
+The National Student Survey (NSS) 2023 will launch at [provider] on the [survey start week].

 The NSS is a survey aimed at final year undergraduates across the UK with the aim of gathering student opinions about their experiences on their course.
-It asks questions on a range of areas including teaching quality, learning opportunities, academic support, organisation and management, learning resources, learning community, student voice and overall satisfaction.
+It asks questions on a range of areas including teaching on my course, learning opportunities, marking and assessment, academic support, organisation and management, learning resources, student voice, mental health and wellbeing, freedom of expression (England only) and overall satisfaction (Scotland, Wales and Northern Ireland only).

 The NSS provides a powerful resource for informing providers on how to enhance the student learning experience.
-For course reps, the NSS provides valuable information on those that have studied on your course.
+For course representatives, the NSS provides valuable information on those that have studied on your course.